Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Synchronize security policies

 Each vendor has its own set of security policies.
 Often, the same operations run in multiple clouds to ensure availability.
-By synchronizing policies and settings, the organization ensures consistency no matter which instance is being used.
+By synchronizing policies and settings, the organization ensures consistency no matter which instance is used.

 Set unique security policies for each service